The Dangers of Distracted Driving in Chicago: Why It’s Never Okay

-A poll released by Harris Interactive/HealthDay, indicates that most adults who drive on a regular basis readily admit to having engaged in distracted driving behaviors.
-Eating and drinking lead the list at 86%, talking on non hands free cell phone 59%, using a GPS 41%, texting 37% and applying makeup 14%.
+A poll released by Harris Interactive/HealthDay indicates that most adults who drive regularly readily admit to having engaged in distracted driving behaviors.
+Eating and drinking lead the list at 86%, talking on non-hands-free cell phones at 59%, using a GPS at 41%, texting at 37%, and applying makeup at 14%.

-Distracted driving is any driving in which less than your full attention capabilities are going toward driving safely.
-Distracted is operating a motor vehicle, truck, or car when you are texting, talking on the phone, talking to people in the car, looking around at places that are other than on the roadway.
+Distracted driving is any driving in which less than your full attention is focused on driving safely.
+It includes operating a motor vehicle, truck, or car while texting, talking on the phone, talking to people in the car, or looking around at places other than on the roadway.

 Distracted driving is dangerous.
 In 2018, 2,841 people were killed in crashes involving a distracted driver.
 An estimated additional 276,000 were injured in motor vehicle crashes involving a distracted driver.
 18% of injury crashes in 2010 were reported as distraction-affected crashes.